baw/atom-hide-files/README.md

 #Hide Files in the file tree

-Easily focus on the task at hand be hiding irrelevantly files and directories.
+Easily focus on the task at hand by hiding irrelevantly files and directories.

 ##Feature
 * hide file or directory